leon4rd/test/README.md

-## What has a bed that you can’t sleep in?
-A river.
+## What was a more important invention than the first telephone?
+The second one.